 The base of the door is typically a steel/metal with a polyurethane foam core.
 They can have either an extra insulating double rebate or a more simple single rebate.

-Composite doors represent a practical choice for replacing a front door, as they are extremely durable and weather resistant.
+Composite doors represent a practical choice for replacing a front door, as they are extremely durable, weather resistant and provide good home security.

 “The exterior door structure of a composite door gives outstanding rigidity and stability,” a spokesperson at Eurocell tells us, “so unlike wooden alternatives there’s no risk of swelling, shrinking or warping and the door won’t stick or let in draughts.”